Featured Artwork: October Gold

 Regarding Provenance:

-The remaining knowledge regarding the provenance of October Gold comes from the current owners provding us access to the painting itself.
+The remaining knowledge regarding the provenance of October Gold comes from the current owners providing us access to the painting itself which reads like a suitcase with location stickers covering its exterior... continued below ⮟

 Additional Pictures